-For the year ended 31 December 2015, the Group paid HK\$11,702,000 for transactions under the HKF Tenancy and Licence Agreement, HK\$3,965,000 for transactions under the Miramar Tenancy Agreement and HK\$5,832,000 for transactions under the Cleaning Services Agreement, and received HK\$300,000 for transactions under the Gift Certificates Sales Agreement (together with other agreements mentioned in this paragraph, collectively the "Other Citistore Transactions").
+For the year ended 31 December 2016, the Group paid HK\$12,127,000 for transactions under the HKF Tenancy and Licence Agreement, HK\$4,028,000 for transactions under the Miramar Tenancy Agreement and HK\$6,319,000 for transactions under the Cleaning Services Agreement; while there was no transaction under the Gift Certificates Sales Agreement (together with other agreements mentioned in this paragraph, collectively the "Other Citistore Transactions").

-The Independent Non-executive Directors of the Company have reviewed and confirmed that each of the Framework Tenancy Transactions and the Other Citistore Transactions are (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms; and (c) in accordance with the terms of the respective agreements relating to the transactions in question and are fair and reasonable and in the interests of the shareholders of the Company as a whole.
+The Audit Department has reviewed the Framework Tenancy Transactions and the Other Citistore Transactions together with the relevant internal controls and confirmed to the Independent Non-executive Directors of the Company that the Framework Tenancy Transactions and the Other Citistore Transactions were conducted in accordance with the pricing mechanism under the relevant agreements.
+The Independent Non-executive Directors of the Company have reviewed and confirmed that such transactions are (a) in the ordinary and usual course of business of the Group; (b) on normal commercial terms; and (c) in accordance with the terms of the respective agreements relating to the transactions in question and are fair and reasonable and in the interests of the shareholders of the Company as a whole.

-The Auditor of the Company has also confirmed that nothing has come to the Auditor's attention that causes it to believe that the Framework Tenancy Transactions and the Other Citistore Transactions (a) have not been received the approval of the Board; (b) were not, in all material respects, in accordance with the pricing policies of the Group; (c) were not entered into, in all material respects, in accordance with the relevant agreements governing such transactions; and (d) have exceeded the respective caps as aforesaid.
+The Auditor of the Company has also confirmed that nothing has come to the Auditor's attention that causes it to believe that the Framework Tenancy Transactions and the Other Citistore Transactions (a) have not received the approval of the Board; (b) were not, in all material respects, in accordance with the pricing policies of the Group; (c) were not entered into, in all material respects, in accordance with the relevant agreements governing such transactions; and (d) have exceeded the respective caps as aforesaid.

 The Company's Auditor was engaged to report on the Group's continuing connected transactions in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
-The Auditor has issued his unqualified letter containing his findings and conclusions in respect of the continuing connected transactions disclosed by the Group in this Annual Report in accordance with Rule 14A.56 of the Listing Rules.
+The Auditor has issued its unqualified letter containing its findings and conclusions in respect of the continuing connected transactions disclosed by the Group in this Annual Report in accordance with Rule 14A.56 of the Listing Rules.
 The Company has provided a signed copy of the said letter to the Stock Exchange.

-The material related party transactions set out in note 34 to the financial statements on page 122 include transactions that constitute continuing connected transactions for which the disclosure requirements under the Listing Rules have been met.
+The material related party transactions set out in note 31 to the financial statements on pages 110 and 111 include transactions that constitute continuing connected transactions for which the disclosure requirements under the Listing Rules have been met.